Punkin chunkin: Television coverage

 The Science Channel carried the World Championship from 2009 to 2016.
 WCPCA and the Science Channel agreed to a new 3-year contract that ran through the 2016 WCPC.
 In 2009 and 2010 the "Punkin Chunkin" special aired on tape delay on Thanksgiving Day.
 Each year of coverage thus far has featured an hour long special titled "Road to the Chunk" that preceded coverage of the WCPC event.
 The previous year's contest is shown around Halloween and sporadically throughout the year.
 Road to Punkin Chunkin 2011 featured three 30-minute episodes airing weekly leading up to Thanksgiving.

 The first televised Punkin Chunkin special was aired by the Discovery Channel in 2002, hosted by Bryan Callen.
 In 2008, after a six-year hiatus, Punkin Chunkin returned to cable television on the Science channel as a 1-hour program, hosted by Brad Sherwood.
 2009 brought a two-episode broadcast covering the teams heading to the event, and then the event itself, each hosted by Zach Selwyn and Mike Senese.
 2010 was hosted by Jamie Hyneman and Adam Savage of the Discovery Channel program MythBusters.
 From 2011 to 2013, the special was hosted by MythBusters "Build Team" members Tory Belleci, Kari Byron, and Grant Imahara.
 Clip shows compiling footage of previous Punkin Chunkin events aired in 2014 and 2015.

 During taping of the 2016 festivities, one of the event's air cannons malfunctioned and chunks of flying metal struck a member of the TV production staff in the head seriously injuring her; after the injury, Science Channel opted to discontinue filming and not air Punkin Chunkin that year.
 The staffer is believed to have recovered from her injuries.
 The producer filed a lawsuit against the WCPCA, its officers and the landowner in 2017, prompting them to cancel the World Championship for 2017.
 The lawsuit was dismissed in early 2019.

 The 2019 event was not televised on a traditional broadcast, cable or satellite outlet.
 The organizers streamed most of the festivities on Facebook Live.
-The 2023 event was also scheduled to stream on Facebook live but was disrupted when a rainstorm disrupted the Starlink Internet connection, with hopes of airing a pre-recorded package via Facebook by Thanksgiving.
+The 2023 event was also scheduled to stream on Facebook Live but was postponed when a rainstorm disrupted the Starlink Internet connection; a taped version of the event was released on the Punkin Chunkin Web site on Thanksgiving afternoon that year.

+An unidentified event billed both as "pumpkin sling" and "pumpkin toss" was added to the lineup of ESPN8 The Ocho in 2026.